Why Is My Dog Acting Weird? Here's 10 Possible Reasons...

 Unlike humans, dogs don’t usually yawn when they’re tired.
 Does your dog yawn more in the presence of strangers?
 Yawning can be a sign of fear or stress; try to slowly introduce your dog to new people to avoid this, and don’t rush any interactions.

 A dog’s way of being doesn’t change without a reason, so take note of any behavioral changes.

-Underlying issues may be manifesting through these actions, so it is better to be safe than sorry.
-Book an appointment with your vet as soon as possible if you notice any major changes in your dog’s behavior.
+Underlying issues may be manifesting through these actions, so it's better to be safe than sorry.
+Book an appointment with your vet as soon as possible if you notice any major weird changes in your dog’s behavior.